TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 ## Creating anExpress server

 Create folder with a new file `app.js` file in it.
 Initialise npm while in the new folder with the command `npm init`.
 This will create a new `package.json` file as discussed above.
+(It is conventional to name the main "server" js file app.js in applications that use nodejs and Express)

 Express documentation can be found at [https://expressjs.com].